andreemic/dift-video/README.md

-# dift-video (WIP)
+# dift-video

-Simple wrapper to apply SD Feature Extractors to find correspondences in video.
+Simple wrapper to apply DIFT to video keypoint tracking.

 Can
 1. load some frames